joelucedo/ESP32-synth1/README.md

 Work in progress.
 </br>
 ## SPECS
-Audio in and out, MIDI in and out, 16 pot + 1 volume pot, USB-C.
+Audio in and out, MIDI in and out, 16 pot + 1 volume pot, USB-C, reset switch